tracy-o/learning-day/docs/load-test-results/2022-06-13-tls-termination.md

 ![Shows small spikes after 500](./img/2022-06-13-tls-termination/tls_term_3100rps_plot.png) [see interactively](./data/2022-06-13-tls-termination/tls_term_3100rps_plot.html)

+3200rps 60s

-3200rps 60s, notice the scale is different because of some freak 500s with 30s latency.
+Notice the scale is different because of some freak 500s with 30s latency.
 For more detail view the interactive version in the link under the graph.
 ![More pronounced spikes with higher load](./img/2022-06-13-tls-termination/tls_term_3200rps_plot.png) [see interactively](./data/2022-06-13-tls-termination/tls_term_3200rps_plot.html)

-When the load test completely fails (when success ratio is below 5%) we can see that there is some kind of ceiling that is reached at the 30 second mark.
+When the load test completely fails (when success ratio is below 5%) we can see that there is some kind of ceiling that is reached at 30s latency on the y-axis.
 Its not clear what is causing this.
 (I'm open to suggestions) but the behaviour in general looks very erratic and strange.

 3200 rps 60s trial 2
 ![picture of strange breaking behaviour](./img/2022-06-13-tls-termination/tls_term_3200rps_try_2_plot.png)